gvwilson/sensibleadventures/short-stories/litany.md

 "I'm sure he'll be happy to see you."

 George had a moment of *deja vu* as they trudged up the stairs.
-He and Doctor Biczo had climbed those same stairs together fifteen years ago each time the he came to examine George's mother.
+She and Doctor Biczo had climbed those same stairs together fifteen years ago each time he came to examine George's mother.
 "He's a specialist," the oncologist had explained uncomfortably the first time.
 *I thought you were the specialist,*
 George had thought,